msteffan/fundamentals/02_chapter/05_lesson.md

 ### 1. Forking

+First, you're going to "fork" our repository on Github by clicking the button we highlighted above.

+> **CAUTION** Don't follow these steps just yet.
+Read this chapter and then you'll have a chance to try it out yourself in the [Unit 2 Homework](09_assessment.md)

-First, you're going to "fork" our repository on Github.
-"Forking" simply means creating a copy of someone else's GitHub repo, and associating it with *your* Github account.
+"Forking" adds a copy of someone else's GitHub repo to *your* Github account.

 The forked repo is not perfectly identical - but it includes all the same source files, issues, and commit history.